-Comparability - Because of its introduction in 2009, the 201 field of degree data can only be compared to the 2009 and 2010 ACS survey.
-This data may be roughly comparable to the National Survey of College Graduates and the National Survey of Recent College Graduates, although the sampling frame and survey instruments differ between the surveys.
-Field of degree data was also collected in the Survey of Income and Program Participation (SIPP) from1984 to 2004.
-However, these data would not be comparable to ACS due to differences in data collection period, methodology and collection methods.
+This data may be roughly comparable to the NSCG and the National Survey of Recent College Graduates, although the sampling frame and survey instruments differ between the surveys.
+Field of degree data also was collected in the Survey of Income and Program Participation (SIPP) from1984 to 2004.
+However, these data would not be comparable to ACS due to differences in data collection period, methodology, and collection methods.
 For example, the SIPP only collects data for respondents who are 15 years and older and does not include group quarters.